ナミビア

 Accommodation

-Accommodation listed (subject to availability at booking and may be changed upon request)
+Accommodation listed (subject to availability at the time of booking and may change upon request)

 Flight (Int'l)